Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 - EliteVA will automatically read your in-game keybindings from Elite Dangerous (keyboard-only, not HOTAS).

 ## Known Limitations
-- Works only with keyboard keybindings (HOTAS/joystick buttons are not supported for automated reads).
+- Works only with in game custom keyboard keybindings.
+HOTAS/joystick buttons are not supported for automated reads and therefore need to be set manually inside the profile.
 - Requires EliteAPI to be running in the background.

 ## Disclaimer